Fleeing war, South Sudanese create booming camps in Uganda

 “There are so many people who are shot dead by unknown gunmen, and when you are arrested by armed personnel your whereabouts cannot be found,” said Taban Jackson, a community leader in the Bidi Bidi camp and a former municipal official in Yei.

-Unlike other counties in the region, Uganda has embraced the refugees, according to Charlie Yaxley, a spokesman for the U.N. refugee agency.
+Unlike other countries in the region, Uganda has embraced the refugees, according to Charlie Yaxley, a spokesman for the U.N. refugee agency.

 “Many Ugandans themselves have previously been refugees, and you typically hear expressions of solidarity from the Ugandan people,” Yaxley said.